 I know.
 It's Friday.
-You likely didn't expect to hear from me again so soon, and especially on the heels of last night's Pride and Prejudice forum in my home.
+You likely didn't expect to hear from me again so soon and especially not on the heels of last night's Pride and Prejudice forum in my home.
 So, surprise.
 There is a pressing matter I cannot sleep another night without addressing.
 I promise to return Monday with a far less serious topic, likely featuring a few pictures of my kids and some generic Christmas wishes.
 What follows is not pictures of my kids or holiday-themed greetings, so if that's what you're expecting, check back Monday(ish).

-What follows is a defense of Jane Austen (& I realize at this point, I've lost some of you), specifically an attempt to rescue her and her extraordinary literary masterpieces from the clutches of modern feminists who attempt to claim Jane Austen as an ally, an alliance I believe Austen would entertain with all the fervor with which Elizabeth Bennet entertains the notion of marrying Mr. Collins.
+What follows is a defense of Jane Austen (and I realize at this point, I've lost some of you), specifically an attempt to rescue her and her extraordinary literary masterpieces from the clutches of modern feminists who attempt to claim Jane Austen as an ally, an alliance I believe Miss Austen would entertain with all the fervor with which Elizabeth Bennet entertains the notion of marrying Mr. Collins.

 Feminism is a trigger word for me.
 When I hear it or see it in print, I cringe, because what inevitably is attached to it is a long and often convoluted attempt to explain why women have the right to do something no sentient, moral creature, whether male or female, should do.

 I do not label myself a feminist because the term, like many others, has been twisted and overused so as to have little to no meaning.
-I do not label myself a feminist because the term is intricately connected with ideas I morally oppose, such as abortion, the cultural glorification of single motherhood, and, perhaps most detrimental to our society, the emasculation of men.
+I do not label myself a feminist because the term is intricately connected with actions and ideas I morally oppose, such as abortion, the cultural glorification of single motherhood, and, perhaps most detrimental to our society, the emasculation of men.

 I am just going to point out the obvious here, though the obvious isn't always politically correct, and say that I will always care more about my safety and the safety of my children than I will about opportunities for women to assume roles that perhaps nature did not intend them to assume.
 I prefer large men to be on the front lines, to be the people standing between me and the enemy, whether the enemy is a thug who wants my purse or a terrorist who seeks American blood.
-Sorry, ladies; you cling to your feminism, and I'll cling to brute strength and guns.

 As you know, unless you have never before today read this blog and have blocked me on Facebook, I recently read Austen's Pride and Prejudice for the first time.
 Oh, Ms. Austen, I bow.
 This inaugural read, coupled with numerous articles on Austen that saturated the Internet recently on Ms. Austen's December 16 birthday, has my mind in overdrive.
 Of particular interest to me are a handful of articles linking Jane Austen and her considerable body of work with modern day feminism, something that draws my ire.
 Because Jane so thoughtfully gifted the literate world with Mr. Fitzwilliam Darcy and so ingeniously crafted the delicious dialogue between Elizabeth Bennet and Mr. Darcy, I feel I owe it to her to defend her good name, which should in no way, ever, for any reason, be linked to the nonsense that is, in the year 2014, known as feminism.